wissalkhl/DS2022/labs/lab7-sql.md

 ## Submit your work

-Submit your SQL query in the text field within Canvas.
+Save your query as a GitHub gist https://gist.github.com/ and submit the URL to your gist in the field within Canvas.